 Head-hull length: 12.5 to 19.5 cm

-Degus belong to the order of the rodents and are small, folivorous / herbivorous (herbivorous) mammals.
+Degus belong to the order of rodents and are small, folivorous/herbivorous (plant-eating) mammals.
 They are active during the day, very social and live in nature in large colonies of different family groups consisting of about 10 animals.
 As pets, they also want a partner by their side.
-They have a life expectancy of approximately 5 to 7 years, but can also age.
-The body length is 12.5 to 19.5 cm and they reach a weight of approximately 170 to 350 g.
+They have a life expectancy of about 5 to 7 years, but can also age.
+The body length is 12.5 to 19.5 cm and they reach a weight of about 170 to 350 grams.

 Degus are the most common rodents in Chile.
-They mainly inhabit the central and northern areas with low bushes and good hiding places from dense herbs and grasses.
-They also like to be in stony soil layers with a loose bottom.
-There they build wide branched trenches.
+There they mainly inhabit the central and northern areas with low shrubs and good hiding places from dense herbs and grasses.
+They also like to stay in stony soil layers with a loose soil.
+There they build widely branched trenches.
 They are also increasingly found in fields, gardens and parks.
-Degus mainly feed on vegetable food.
+Degus mainly feed on plant foods.

 Degus have their own nutritional needs.